wcmc-its/t32_table_generator/README.md

   - T32demo_mentors_mentees: mentor/mentee relationships
   - T32demo_citation: citation information; there needs to be a unique record for each author; also the target author is demaracted by braces, e.g. `Ryter SW, Koo JK, {Choi AMK},`
 - **Query.sql** - a query for generating the Word XML
 - **Table5a_SampleOutput.xml** - the output that is generated when your run the above query against the above database

+Note that the file being output is slightly different than the one provided by NIH.
+The Director of Weill Cornell's MD-PhD Program *swears* that reviewers prefer the minor tweaks that he made to this format.
+They particularly like the use of page numbers and how only one publication is on each line.

 ## Instructions

-1. Load `sampledb.sql` into your MySQL instance.
+1. Import `sampledb.sql` into your MySQL instance.
 2. Update the data with mentor, mentee, relationship, grant, citation, etc. information
 3. Update the Grant ID.
 This specifies which ID in T32demo_grants should be called.
 4. Execute the query from your terminal.